I don't understand... I'm in trouble... If that happens, please contact us.

 " The Specified Skills (i) Evaluation Exam for Construction Industry" or "Skills Test Level 3"

-However, those who have successfully completed Technical Intern Training (ii) can change from Technical Intern Training to Specified Skills without taking the exam [Route 2].
+However, those who have completed the Technical Intern Training (ii) well can go from Technical Intern Training to Specified Skills without taking the exam [Route 2].

 What is the Construction Field No. 1 skills evaluation exam?